databricks-industry-solutions/smart-claims/README.md

 * The above diagram is a simplified domain model to capture some of the relevant data points for the use case.

 # Insight Generation using ML & Rule Engine
-* A pre-trained ML Model is used to score the pic attached in the claims record to assess the severity of damage.
+* A pre-trained <b>ML Model</b> is used to score the image attached in the claims record to assess the severity of damage.
-* A <b>Rule Engine </b> is a flexible way to define known operational rules, some example include
+* A <b>Rule Engine </b> is a flexible way to define known operational static checks that can be applied without requiring a human in the loop, thereby speeding up 'routine cases'.
+When the reported data does not comply with auto detected info, flags are raised to involve additional human investigation
-  * Speed of the car at the time of the accident can alter the decision
-  * An expired policy or a claim amount more than the allowed for the policy at hand
+* This additional info helps a claims investigator by arrowing down the number of casess that need intervention a well as by narrowing down the specific areas thatt need additional followup and scrutiny
+* Some common checks include
+  * Claim date should be within coverage period
+  * Reported Severity should match ML predicted severity
+  * Accident Location as reported by telematics data should match the location as reported in claim
+  * Speed limit as reported by telematics should be within speed limits of that region if there is a dispute on who was on the offense
 <img src="./resource/images/rule_engine.png" width="50%" height="50%">

 # Workflow